Snaacky/thewiki/docs/guides/quality.md

 ==- Mini Encode
 Mini encodes are releases designed to be space and bandwidth saving while retaining quality. *These are not the same as re-encodes, as they encode from the original BD or WEB source.*

-For BD releases:

-- **Good Quality** - Judas (new)
-    - *Judas (new) is roughly mid 2020 and later*
-- **Decent Quality** - Akihitosubs, DB, Ember, Nep_Blanc
-- **Bad Quality** - Cerberus, Cleo, Judas (old), Reaktor
-    - *Cerberus and Reaktor often pick good subtitle sources*
-- **Worst Quality** - bonkai77, DaddySubs, DKB,  FFA, HR, SSA, Tenrai-Sensei, YuiSubs, and other groups using NVENC

-See the comparison below:

-- [Space Dandy](https://slow.pics/c/d5hU8mnp) - BD (MTBB) vs. Minis (AnimeRG, Cleo 1080p/720p, Commie 720p, DHD)

-For airing anime, we recommend sticking with [SubsPlease](https://subsplease.org) or [Erai-Raws](https://www.erai-raws.info) (1080p and 720p), as they are generally better than most mini encodes of WEB releases.

-See the comparisons below:
+You can check out some mini encode comparisons below:

 - [Jujutsu Kaisen S2](https://slow.pics/c/HZeCzBjs) - Web (SubsPlease/Crunchyroll 1080p/720p, VARYG/Netflix) vs. Minis (A-L, Anime Time, ASW, Breeze, DKB, Judas, NanakoRaws, Sokudo, Valenciano)
 - [SukiMega](https://slow.pics/c/vpcExtLb) - Web (SubsPlease/Crunchyroll 1080p/720p) vs. Minis (Anime Time, ASW, DKB, EMBER, Judas, Valenciano)

 ===

-### BD vs WEB
+### BluRay vs WEB

-The BD is usually always a better source than WEB.
-There's no reason to get a WEB-sourced encode once the BD is out.
+BluRays are generally always a better source than WEB. *Do note, there are cases where WEB is better than the BluRay for a variety of reasons but for the sake of this guide we are generalizing a bit.*

 The advantages of BD and what you're missing out on with WEB are: